learningOrchestra/mlToolKits/README.md

 # The Learning Orchestra

-The Learnig Orchestra is a Machine Learning INTEGRATION tool
+The Learning Orchestra is a Machine Learning INTEGRATION tool

 ## Learning Orchestra ML Toolkits

 The Learning Orchestra tool integrates different services from different layers and the core layer is the ML toolkits layer.
 The data scientist can use existing ML toolkits, like Tensorflow, Scikit-learn, using a single REST API or the Learning Orchestra Python client.
 The idea is to facilitate and streamline the data scientist development process.
 Deployment issues from these ML toolkits are solved by Learning Orchestra.
 Furthermore, it enables the development of stateful steps of a ML pipeline using these ML toolkits, which means that the data scientist can run a transform step and save its output transparently into a container over a cluster of virtual machines from AWS or Google cloud environments.
-The next ML pipeline step, for instance a training step, can import the previous saved data and perform its execution transparently.
+The next ML pipeline step, for instance a training step, can import the previously saved data and perform its execution transparently.
 This Learning Orchestra behavior is a fundamental advantage against other ML pipeline tools, since it enables re-executions of some steps of a pipeline and not always the entire pipeline.

 <!-- TOC depthFrom:2 depthTo:4 withLinks:1 updateOnSave:1 orderedList:0 -->